Sounds Fishy

 Why buy?

-Marvellously entertaining quick to teach and play party game for all ages.
+Marvellously entertaining and quick to teach.
+A speedily played party game for all ages.
 Lots of giggles to be had with the invented answers.
 Great for groups of 6 or more.
 So much better than the less successful Smells Fishy for some reason. .

 If you click on a link and make a purchase I may receive a small commission at no additional cost to you.
 Learn about site monetization